andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Discover your scenes, (like in step 5) and add a scene ID into the "Recall a Scene" Node, deploy.
 Use the inject to activate the scene, repeat for all scenes that are needed.
 - Done!
 You can now start to create your setup.

+- Worth to mention: There are some flow examples for special things in the flows subfolder of this repository.
+Some are described here in the readme, others are not.
+The name is a hint what it is, just try it out.

 https://github.com/andesse/hue-clip-api.node-red-flows/blob/main/HUE-CLIP-API_Node-Red-Flows.json

 ### Recomendations / Informations: